khusanov-m/vue-course/18. Optimizing & Deploying Vue Apps/3.1 deploy-01-starting-project/README.md

 Also in the Firebase console in Authentication page, click "Sing-in method" and enable Email/Password (Only first should be toggled).

-To finalize in Realtime Database you should create database with Test mode and in Rules section of Realtime database replace code with
+To finalize, in Realtime Database you should create database with Test mode and in Rules section of Realtime database replace code with

 ```
 {